November 2, 2014 at 8:04 pm #15526

 The Yamaha Tricity

-Well after over 30 years as a biker I have finally ridden a trike, but one with a twist…the twin wheels are at the front, not the back.
-This not a traditional trike, with a huge engine, with a conventional front end and a Jag back axle.
-Nope this is a 125cc twist and go scooter.
+Well after over 30 years as a biker I have finally ridden a trike, but one with a twist: The twin wheels are at the front, not the back.
+This is not a traditional trike, fitted with a huge engine, a conventional front end and a back axle from a rusty old Jag.
+Nope this is a 125cc twist and go scooter!
 Yamaha are touting as a super stable and super easy to ride commuter machine.
-The Piaggio MP3 got here first with this layout a few years and they have sold well on the continent if not here in the UK.
+The Piaggio MP3 got here first with this layout a few years and they have sold well on the continent.
+However in the UK the concept has not gained a huge following.
 The big difference here is that Yamaha Tricity does not stand up on its own whereas the Piaggio will.
 Apparently this means you can ride it on a CBT, which you can’t on the Piaggio.

 Two very different approaches to the 125 commuter bike